 Born in 1950, Chris Gaffney was raised in his early years in Tucson, Arizona with siblings, Greg, Robbie and Ellen, and moved as a child with his family to Southern California.
 He eventually settled in Costa Mesa, California.
 While growing up, Chris listened to the music of northern Mexico, rock ‘n’ roll, soul and country music.
 He stated that the two consistent influences in his work were soul and country music.
 Chris graduated from high school in 1968 and worked the remainder of his life as a musician in bands, primarily an accordionist and also a guitarist.

 In 1986, at age 36, Chris Gaffney released his first solo album, “Road to Indio,” which featured Chris on the piano accordion in songs arranged in various styles such as honky-tonk, soul and Bakersfield influenced country music.
-For the late 1980’s, in the midst of “glam,” his work was and is both innovative and a throwback to an earthier, perhaps more honest era.
+For the late 1980’s, in the midst of “glam,” his work was and is both innovative and a throwback to an earthier, perhaps more innocent era.
 His next album in 1990 was released as “Chris Gaffney & the Cold Hard Facts.”
 Two years later, Gaffney released “Mi Vida Loca,” then “Loser’s Paradise,” in 1995, produced by friend, Dave Alvin.
 The album featured contributions from Lucinda Williams and Jim Lauderdale.
 His work often dealt with issues of poverty and working-class life.

 Chris toured as a member of the Guilty Men, backing band for Dave Alvin.
 As co-lead singer of the Hacienda Brothers, a group he formed in 2002 with Dave Gonzalez, a third studio album, “Arizona Motel,” was recorded shortly before Chris’ death in 2008.
 In his career, Chris Gaffney also contributed to albums by Lucinda Williams, The Iguanas, Tom Russell, Christy McWilson, The Lonesome Strangers and Billy Bacon.